Sadara Chemicals Complex, Al Sharqiya, Saudi Arabia

 The complex will use ethane and naphtha derived from oil and natural gas liquids as feedstock.
 The feedstock is cracked into propylene and ethylene at the cracker units.

-The feedstock will be supplied from the Saudi Aramco Total Refining and Petrochemical Company's (SATROP) refinery, which is currently under construction in Al-Jubail.
+The feedstock is supplied from the Saudi Aramco Total Refining and Petrochemical Company's (SATROP) refinery.

-The refinery is expected to be fully operational by the fourth quarter of 2013.
+The refinery was fully operational in June 2014.
 The raw materials will also be sourced from local refineries.

 Feedstock for the propylene oxide unit will be supplied by a new hydrogen peroxide plant to be constructed by the 50:50 joint venture of Sadara Chemical and Solvay.